HistoryThis section has been translated automatically.

 Cooperation with a psychologist or a psychiatrist is necessary to improve the (reactively) depressive attitude of the patient.
 Especially in prurigo nodularis patients suffer more from anxiety, depression and have more suicidal thoughts.

-A new approach is the treatment with nemolizumab, which showed good results in a phase II study of the University Hospital Münster in 2020 in the context of drug approval, but has not yet been approved.
+A new approach is the treatment with nemolizumab, which showed good results in a phase II trial at Münster University Hospital in 2020 as part of the drug approval process.
+The compound has recently been approved (Williams KA et al. 2021).

 External therapyThis section has been translated automatically.